 How to Style a Magical Galentine's Day Party for the Besties

-With Valentine’s Day and Galentine’s Day just around the corner, we had to ask the event curator how she’s planning to set her table this year.
+With Valentine’s Day and Galentine’s Day just around the corner, we asked New York-based food stylist and event curator, Rachel Snyder, who throws parties for a living, how she’s planning to set her table this year.
 “Growing up, my mom would surprise me with Valentine's gifts every year, like pajamas or pink-frosted donuts,” Snyder reminisces.
 “Today, Valentine’s Day is a day of celebrating love in all my relationships.
 I try to take it as an opportunity to do something special for my girlfriends, and celebrate our love and friendship in a meaningful way.”

 They’re classics for a reason.